-I am co-conspirator of a collaborative innovation network called HealthDesignBy.Us, which supports the vision of patients and caregivers as experts, makers, and collaborators in the creation of health tools, technologies, and systems (see my TEDx Detroit and Edge talks).
-We support the integration of the "maker movement" into healthcare to support this vision and to facilitate local and large-scale collaboration among patients, healthcare providers, technologists, designers, makers, and tinkerers.
+In my efforts to integrate design with healthcare, I co-founded a collaborative innovation network called HealthDesignBy.Us, which supports the vision of patients and caregivers as experts, makers, and collaborators in the creation of health tools, technologies, and systems (see my TEDx Detroit and Edge talks).
+We support the integration of the Maker Movement into healthcare to aid in this mission and to facilitate local and large-scale collaboration among patients, healthcare providers, technology experts, designers, and tinkerers.

 - A Design Thinking Problem Every 15 Minutes